netgloo/benjamin/readme.md

 You can place all your website pages inside the folder `/resources/views`.
 Each page file must be a [Blade view](https://laravel.com/docs/5.2/blade), ending with the `.blade.php` extension.

-A Blade view is essentially a PHP file plus some really nice directives and an easy way for defining pages' layouts; if you don't already know it, you will learn it effortless and very quickly.
+A Blade view is essentially a PHP file plus some really nice directives and an easy way for defining pages' layouts.
+If you don't already know Blade, you will learn it effortless and very quickly.
 Take a look [here](https://laravel.com/docs/5.2/blade) for more informations.

 ### Page structure